Words: Joanne Clark | Subbing: Bella Dawe

 Podcasts aren’t entirely new, but they have become more and more mainstream over the past couple of years.
 The annual report from Edison Research and Triton Digital, The Podcast Consumer 2017, carried out research with 2,000 participants.
 Of the 2,000 people, 48% had listened to a podcast, up from 36% last year.
 24% of participants listened to a podcast in the last month (up from 21%) and 15% listened in the last week (up from 13% the previous year).

 Podcast popularity is growing, with people delving into them as a way to talk about something that matters or interests them, or as an outlet of creativity.
-At one point, YouTube seemed like the new and interesting thing.
-But now, maybe podcasts are the new YouTube?
+But why are people choosing podcasts over other forms of entertainment?
+I asked a few members of the public what their favourite podcasts are, and for their opinions on the rise of the new media:

-We’re spoilt for choice.
+From the varied opinions I received, its clear – we’re spoilt for choice.
 No doubt there is probably a podcast for any genre you can think of.
-Factual or educational, comedy or lifestyle, we’ve rounded up a list of some of the best podcasts we think you should check out (and separated them by genre so you know what you’re getting):
+Factual or educational, comedy or lifestyle.
+So we’ve rounded up a list of some of the best podcasts we think you should check out (and separated them by genre so you know what you’re getting):

 Factual and Educational